smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/06 - Outer Joins.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Outer joins include `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, and `FULL OUTER JOIN`.

 *  `LEFT OUTER JOIN` returns all records from the left table and matching records from the right table.
-If no matches exist, `NULL` markers are returned for the right table's columns.
-If multiple matching records are present in the right table, multiple rows will appear in the result set.
+If no matches exist, `NULL` markers are returned for the columns of the right table.
+If multiple matching records exist in the right table, multiple rows will appear in the result set.
 *  `RIGHT OUTER JOIN` operates similarly, returning all records from the right table and matching records from the left table.
 If no matches exist, `NULL` markers are returned for the left table's columns.
 If multiple matching records are present in the left table, multiple rows will appear in the result set.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is best practice to use the `LEFT OUTER JOIN` over the `RIGHT OUTER JOIN`, as we naturally read from left to right.
 The `LEFT OUTER JOIN` is more intuitive in terms of its behavior, as the left table is preserved, and the right table is optional.
 I will mainly demonstrate the `LEFT OUTER JOIN` for this reason.
 Using `RIGHT OUTER JOIN` is considered a bad practice and should be avoided.